-Gunmen kill at least 16 people in attack on Hanukkah celebration on Sydney's Bondi Beach
+Father and son gunmen kill at least 15 people in attack on Hanukkah event at Sydney's Bondi Beach

 Shooting deaths in Australia are rare

+Minns said there would “almost certainly” be gun law changes after the massacre.
+The 50-year-old gunman who was shot dead was found to have six firearms when law enforcement raided the property where he'd been staying, police said.

-Mass shootings in Australia are extremely rare.
+Questions about how he was able to acquire them gathered pace on Monday, in part because mass shootings in Australia are extremely rare.
 A 1996 massacre in the Tasmanian town of Port Arthur, where a lone gunman killed 35 people, prompted the government to drastically tighten gun laws, making it much more difficult to acquire firearms.

 Significant mass shootings this century included two murder-suicides with death tolls of five people in 2014 and seven in 2018, in which gunmen killed their own families and themselves.